 The given question is an easy to moderate level difficulty question combining concepts in Arithmetic Progression and elementary number theory - LCM in particular.
+It is a GMAT 650 to 700 level problem solving question.

 Question 23: In the first 1000 natural numbers, how many integers exist such that they leave a remainder 4 when divided by 7, and a remainder 9 when divided by 11?